JohannesPfeifer/DSGE_mod/README.md

 Provides replication files that are compatible with Dynare 4.5 onwards and make full use of Dynare's LaTeX-capabilities to better document the original replication files.

+## Woodford_2007_Chapter_7.mod

+Implements the deterministic optimal policy exercise in Figure 7.1 of Michael Woodford (2003):
+"Interest and prices", Princeton University Press, page 476.
+The same figure is reproduced as Figure 2 in Michael Woodford (2010): "Optimal Monetary Stabilization Policy", Chapter 14 of the Handbook of Monetary Economics, Volume 3B, Elsevier